nessdocs/nessdocs-portfolio-html-template/README.md

 ## Prerequisites

-* Some level of HTML knowledge would be best (if you don't have any, don't worry, it's not that hard to learn)
+* Some level of HTML / CSS knowledge would be best (if you don't have any, don't worry, it's not that hard to learn)
 * Github account *or* your own webhosting
 * A text editor like Visual Studio Code
 * An image editor if you want to create your own graphics (thumbnails, banners, etc.)